 If there’s one thing I don’t spend a lot of money one, it’s usually any kind of expensive beef or steak; it’s pretty “rare” around our house.
-(Ok, I have a rule, only one bad joke per post, so it’s safe for you to keep reading, now.)
-And if I do splurge, it’s not your average dinner night.
-That doesn’t mean, though, that we don’t have Steak every now and then.
-Or every once in a blue moon, Beef Tenderloin.
-And that’s when I want to make Medallions of Beef with Red Wine Reduction has become kind of my “signature” dish.
+(I have a rule; one bad joke per post, so you’re safe, now.)
+When I do splurge, it’s not your average dinner night, and for a special occasion dinner, this recipe for Medallions of Beef with Red Wine Reduction has become kind of my “signature” dish.

 About Medallions of Beef with Red Wine Reduction:

 We made this on Valentine’s Day when my son stopped by and wanted help preparing something super special for his girlfriend.
 He cooked as I directed (mostly) then he packed it up to go.
 Talk about a romantic dinner!
 And I was stuck with the dishes…and an extra medallion!

 On the menu was the most marvelous Pureed Parsnips, Bacon Brussels Sprouts, and Mushrooms Dianne.
 Because that wine reduction is so rich, it can absolutely stand up to the stronger flavors of the parsnips and Brussels.
 If the parsnips aren’t your thing, serve these Best Company Mashed Potatoes (shown in photos with the medallions) instead.
 Bon Appetit suggested noodles but I could just never go there.
 And you can’t go wrong my Crusty Bread; you’ve got to plan the night before.
 Its no-knead, takes a minute to mix, rises overnight, and is baked the next day.